GeorgeTan615/Tech-Notes/Fundamentals of Backend Engineering/Protocols/UDP (User Datagram Protocol).md

  - WebRTC
  - Computer games (interactive games that exchange small messages and losses can be recovered)

- ## Multiplexing and demultiplexing
- - IP address targets host only
- - Hosts may run many apps each with different requirements
- - Ports now identify the "app" or "process", like how you can specify which port your app or server run on, e.g. "localhost:8080"
- - Sender multiplexes all its apps into UDP
- - Receiver demultiplex UDP datagrams to each app

 ## UDP Datagram
 - UDP Header is 8 bytes only (IPv4)
 - Datagram slides into an IP packet as "data"